sf-wdi-22-23/modules-23/w03-intro-backend-with-express/day-1-homework.md

 Write Pseudocode like the above.
 Be creative, and follow RESTful conventions and best practices.

-Submit this pseudocode in a markdown or text file via Github in the usual way.
+Submit this pseudocode in a markdown or text file via Github.